Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #> 6 0.9028345 0.09716551
 ```

 We can compare models against one another in a couple of different ways.
-Here we will compare our random forest model to a model that simply predicts the classifier.
+Here we will compare our random forest model to a model that predicts the classifier.
 It doesn't use the parameters we fed to our model.

 ```r